smwoll/refactor-demo/README.md

 ## State Data

 The app's state data is a JSON file fetched from GH for the examples.
+This is intended to make all the code easy to copy into a codepen for examples and easy distribution.

 ## Install and Run